 Argentina travel guide

-Think of Argentina and it quickly becomes apparent why the country holds travelers in awe.
-Tango, gauchos, futbol, Patagonia, the Andes - the classics alone make a formidable wanderlust cocktail.
+It’s apparent why Argentina has long held travelers in awe: tango, beef, gauchos, fútbol, Patagonia, the Andes.
+The classics alone make a formidable wanderlust cocktail.

 Festival de Tango: a guide to Buenos Aires' Tango Festival